Kinvey/kinvey-cli/README.md

 `npm install -g kinvey-cli`

 ## Usage
 In your project directory, run `kinvey-cli config` to set-up your project.
-The CLI will prompt for Kinvey credentials, app, and Data Link.
+The CLI will prompt for Kinvey credentials, app, and Internal Flex Service.

 ### Commands
 * `config [host]` - set project options (including optional host if using a dedicated Kinvey instance)
 * `deploy` - deploy the current project as an Internal Flex Service.
 You can check the status of a deploy using the `job` command (more info below).
 * `status` - display the health status of an Internal Flex Service
 * `help` - display usage information.
-* `list` - list the configured Kinvey-backed Data Link Connectors for the current app.
+* `list` - list the configured Internal Flex Services for the current app.
 * `logs [from] [to]` - query logs for this Internal Flex Service
   * 'from' and 'to' arguments represent optional ISO-8601 timestamp strings
   * Logs are displayed in the following format: `<runtime id> <timestamp> - <message>`